 3. Diffuse and Apply Essential Oils as You Meditate on Your Day

 Diffusing and applying essential oils is a simple, yet powerful practice!
 This is probably my favorite gratitude practice.
 It’s ideal because can be used in conjunction with any of the others on the list.
 Some of my favorite oils for this purpose are Frankincense, Stress Away, Peace and Calming, Joy, Abundance, Believe, and, of course, Gratitude.

 To diffuse, simply drop several drops of the oil of choice into the diffuser chamber and add water.
 Relax and enjoy the benefits while you really focus on moments of gratitude.
 The number of drops of essential oil and the amount of water you add will depend on the size of your diffuser.
-Two of my favorite diffusers are the gorgeous Lantern Diffuser and Desert Mist Diffuser.

 To apply the oils, just put a couple of drops into your open palm, rub your hands together to activate the oils, and apply to your neck, temples, over your heart, or on your wrists.
 Then you can loosely cup your hands over your nose and breathe in the amazing scents.
 Additionally, I love to put one drop of Frankincense or Elemi right on the crown of my head.